 As soon as you fill the table with your products — whether manually or via Excel file import — hit the “Post” button.

 You can also save the intermediate results of New posting in “Draft”.
-It will helps you if you have a large quantity of products or for some reason you don’t have time to finish posting.
+It will help you if you have a large number of products or for some reason, you don’t have time to finish posting.
 To do this, click on the “Save as draft” button.

 The Draft will be displayed in the list of posting documents without numbering, indicating the date of its creation.